julia-claira/NYC_Schools_Crime_Attendance/README.md

 ## Description

 Explores diversity and possible correlations in the New York City Public school system.

-I calculated diversity by using Simpson's Diversity Index, which results in a rating between 0 and 1.
+I calculated diversity by using <b>Simpson's Diversity Index</b>, which results in a rating between 0 and 1.

 ![Simson's Diversity Index formula](Resources/formula.png)